by Laurence Aurbach • January 2020

 "Laurence Aurbach has written an excellent history that literally illustrates the creation of the autocentric street network.
 Olmsted's parkways, garden cities, the Radburn superblock, Le Corbusier’s visions, and the 1956 Federal Highway Act are interspersed with the utopian schemes of Hugh Ferriss, Norman Bel Geddes, and Futurama to tell the story of the massive investment that produced traffic separation.
 The inevitable congestion that marred the promise of free-flowing traffic sparked a call to reform, and new urbanism and smart growth were the logical responses.
 While shifts to livable roadway environments have occurred, the fundamental conflict between traffic and sustainability will only intensify.
 Fortunately, Aurbach has plotted a path that meshes historical logic and innovative urbanism in the quest to secure a livable future."

--- R. Bruce Stephenson, author of Experiencing the Good Life: Sustainability in Portland, Oregon and Orlando, Florida (forthcoming) and professor of sustainable urbanism at Rollins College, Winter Park, Florida
+-- R. Bruce Stephenson, author of Portland's Good Life: Sustainability and Hope in an American City (2021) and professor of sustainable urbanism at Rollins College, Winter Park, Florida

 "A History of Street Networks is a masterpiece.
 Staggeringly well written, comprehensive, flawless in its intelligence."